Kelly has been the subject of media coverage including participating in a live 90 minute tithing debate

 When bloggers have exhausted themselves trying to refute my biblical and

 historical arguments from my book and web site, they occasionally will turn to personal challenges of my sincerity, motives

-to drive, that severely limited my choices of education and I turned to Covington to finish my education.
+able to drive, that severely limited my choices of education and I turned to Covington to finish my education.
+The text-books

-theologically diverse churches as Roman Catholics, Mormons, Baptists, Methodists and Presbyterians -- both liberals and conservatives.
+diverse churches as Roman Catholics, Mormons, Baptists, Methodists and Presbyterians -- both liberals and conservatives.
+Their

 My B. A. in Theology is from a fully accredited Seventh-day Adventist school which gradates very good doctors,